braidn/blrrrg/posts/2021-04-28-testing-graphql-schemas.md

 date: '2021-04-29'
 ---

-GraphQL still has quite the steep learning curve when it comes implementations.
+GraphQL still has a steep learning curve when it comes to implementing an API.
 Not to mention,
 how does one go about testing each part of a GraphQL API?
-Since GraphQL is easily mocked due to the decoupling of resolvers from their schema, it's not all that complex to setup througough unit tests.
+Since GraphQL is easily mocked due to the decoupling of [resolvers][resolver] from their [schema][schema], it's not all that complex to setup thorough unit tests.

 Before the code though,
-it's very important to setup some guard rails beyond unit tests when it comes to your schema.
+it's important to setup some guard-rails beyond unit tests when it comes to your schema.
-Specifically since chaning a schema (or any API) should be an iterative process.
+Specifically since designing a schema (or any API) should be an iterative process.
-Some great tools to think about to aid in this process with GraphQL include:
+Some great tools that can aid in incrementally building a well structured Graph include:

 1. [A solid Linter][gqllint] to make sure the schema itself is properly written.
-1. [GraphQL Inspector][gqlinsp] to ensure that changes to the schema don't breaking existing consumers.
+2. [GraphQL Inspector][gqlinsp] to ensure that changes to the schema don't break the API's consumers.

-The following also expects that developers have access to a .graphql representation of their schema, or that one is generateable.
+With the those quick wins out of the way, let's focus on those aforementioned unit tests.

-Since there is a need to mock the return data of your schema, we need to pull in a few packages fromt the [graphql-tools][gtools] library.
+There is a need to mock the return data of your schema, we need to pull in a few packages from the [graphql-tools][gtools] library to perform this mocking.
 Namely the `GraphQlFileLoader` class from `@graphql-tools/graphql-file-loader`, `addMockToSchema` from `@graphql-tools/mock`, and `loadSchemaSync` from `@graphql-tools/load`
-These packages will allow the tests to introspect a `.graphql` file, mock the return values and allow the suite's assertion matchers to work their magic.
+These packages will allow the tests to introspect a `.graphql` file, mock the return values, and allow the suite's assertion matchers to work their magic.
-It's totally ok to install these as dev dependencies since they are not a requirement (usually) for runtime.
+It's totally OK to install these as dev dependencies since they are not a requirement (usually) for runtime.

 ```javascript
 import { dirname, join } from 'path';